IBM/MAX-ResNet-50/training/README.md

    $ pip install -r requirements.txt
     ...
    ```

-To test the model training process, use data from `/sample_training_data` and skip data preparation step.
+The directory contains two Python scripts, `setup_max_model_training` and `train_max_model`, which you'll use to prepare your environment for model training and to perform model training on Watson Machine Learning.

 ### Run the Setup Script

-#### Purpose

-In order to run the model training script two sets of environment variables need to be defined:

-##### 1. Watson Machine Learning

-- ML_APIKEY
-- ML_ENV
-- ML_INSTANCE

-##### 2. Cloud Object Storage

-- AWS_ACCESS_KEY
-- AWS_SECRET_ACCESS_KEY

-The wml_setup.py script (among other things) ensures that these variables are properly defined
-and YAML file is properly configured.

-Input training data bucket, result bucket, local directory from where data will be uploaded and GPU
-configuration are the details that will be updated in YAML file.

-The main menu options vary depending on which environment variables are set when wml_setup.py is run.
+To perform model training, you need access to a Watson Machine Learning service instance and a Cloud Object Storage service instance on IBM Cloud.
+The `setup_max_model_training` Python script prepares your IBM Cloud resources for model training and configures your local environment.

 #### Steps

+1. Open a terminal window.

 1. Locate the training configuration file.
 It is named `max-resnet-50-training-config.yaml`.